min69u/Reforestation/README.md

-## Where did Captain Hook get his hook?
-From a second hand store.
+## What animal is always at a game of cricket?
+A bat.